AppleBreak1/Dell-Latitude-7210-2-in-1/README.md

     Power Management Settings

-        sudo pmset -a lidwake 0               # Disable lidwake to prevent wake issues for S3, S4 sudo pmset -a proximitywake 0
+        sudo pmset -a lidwake 0               # Disable lidwake to prevent wake issues for S3 and S4 sudo pmset -a proximitywake 0
         sudo pmset -a tcpkeepalive 0